btwonion/konfig/README.md

 On shutdown or save in a config screen you can call the `saveConfig` function to save the config to disk.

 ### Other
-⚠️ The development version is always the latest stable release of Minecraft.
-Therefore, new features will only be available for the current and following Minecraft versions.

-If you need help with any of my mods, just join my [discord server](https://nyon.dev/discord)
+If you need help with any of my mods, just join my [discord server](https://nyon.dev/discord).